tran4code/calorieApp_server/README.md

 - **Personalized Profiles**: Create your unique profile by entering your height, weight, fitness goals, and target weight.
 BurnOut tailors your fitness journey just for you.

+- **Calorie Tracking**: Calorie mindfulness is the best way to achieve your goals.
+BurnOut provides a comprehensive calorie logbook as the best tool for a healthier lifestyle.

-- **Goal Setting**: Set your fitness goals with ease.
+- **Goal Setting**: Set your health and wellness goals with ease.
 Whether it's weight loss or muscle gain, BurnOut provides the roadmap to get you there.

-- **Fitness Programs**: Join exciting fitness programs, including yoga classes and energizing workout sessions.
-BurnOut helps you stay motivated and engaged.

 - **Connect with Friends**: Stay accountable by connecting with friends, sending friend requests, and sharing your fitness progress.
 Together, you can achieve your goals.

 and more:

- - User can keep a track of their calorie intake.
+ - User can keep a track of their calorie intake and output.
- - User just needs to input the food they've had, calories get calculated automatically.
+ - User just needs to input the food they've eaten or an activity they've done,and  calories get calculated automatically.
  - Displays a record of calories in and calories burnt out day wise in History tab.
  - Helps user to figure out how much to eat/exercise according to their desired goal(weight loss/gain).
  - Users can connect with their friends and keep track of each other's progress
- - Enrollment into numerous yoga and workout sessions.
+ - Enrollment into a variety of workout programs.
  - Accessible to everyone and easy to use.